nutti/Screencast-Keys/.github/ISSUE_TEMPLATE/bug.md

 ---
 name: Bug
-about: Use this template for reporting a bug
+about: Use this template for reporting a bug.
 title: ''
 labels: bug
 assignees: ''